mayocat/mayocat.org/contents/documentation/theme.md

 The generic syntax is ```{{images.theme_<format-id>_url}}``` where **\<format-id\>** is the exact same id you've defined in your theme.yml image formats definition list.

-You can find more information on how to manipulate images in your templates [here](/documentation/images).

 <a name="pagination"></a>

 Pagination